couchbase/libcouchbase/doc/cbc-pillowfight.markdown

 * `-T`, `--timings`:
   Dump a histogram of command timings and latencies to the screen every second.

+* `-e`, `--expiry`=_SECONDS_:
+  Set the expiration time on the document for _SECONDS_ when performing each operation.
+Note that setting this too low may cause not-found errors to appear on the screen.

 * `-U`, `--spec`=_SPEC_:
   A string describing the cluster to connect to.
 The string is in a URI-like syntax,